How to Transfer from DACA to a Green Card

 You are eligible for an immigrant visa based on a legal entry and a valid petition that is filed with the USCIS.
 You will, therefore, be eligible through the I-130 petition.

-There is no limit on the number of visas available for immigrants who married a U.S. citizen.
+There is no limit on the number of visas available for immigrants who are married to U.S. citizens.
 A visa is, therefore, immediately available for you (just keep in mind the 8-12 month processing periods).